Skip to main content

 Bondibai (Rice Pudding)

-Bondibai is a sweet rice pudding, a traditional Maldivian dessert.
-Made with rice cooked in coconut milk, sweetened with sugar or jaggery, and flavored with spices like cardamom and cinnamon, bondibai offers a creamy and comforting sweetness.
-It's often served warm and can be garnished with nuts or raisins.
-Bondibai is a popular dessert enjoyed during special occasions and celebrations.
+Bondibai is a sweet rice pudding and a traditional Maldivian dessert.
+Rice is cooked in coconut milk, sweetened with sugar or jaggery, and flavored with cardamom and cinnamon for a creamy, comforting result.
+It's usually served warm and topped with nuts or raisins.
+People make it for special occasions and celebrations.

 Foni boakibaa (Sweet Rice Cake)